|

 and issued in 1927.
 It is hallmarked "Stokes" or "Stokes and Sons" and is considered Extremely

-Rare. *One of the Rarest of these badges, is a "white
+Rare. *One of a Kind is a "white

-and blue enamel", non voided, gold plated version (above bottom); apparently made for Commissioner Major H.E.
-Jones.
-This
+and blue enamel", non voided, gold plated version (above bottom); made for Commissioner Major H.E.
+Jones and has a known,

 |